 For a refined meal in Newcastle head to Peace and Loaf.
 Durham-born chef Dave Coulson trained under Michel Roux Jr. and is the antithesis of the food he serves – strong, tattooed hands plate up delicate dishes of clementine, saffron, sheep’s milk and vanilla.

-If you’re looking to splash out on a special occasion go for the tasting menu and settle in for 10 courses with drinks pairings.
-Each of the dishes will intrigue you, for different reasons, from the combination of salmon pastrami, scotch egg, clementine and ponzu, to the simply named “cheesy jacket potato”.
+If you’re looking to splash out on a special occasion go for the tasting menu and settle in for 13 courses.
+Each of the dishes will intrigue you, for different reasons.
 The food might be more on the side of fine dining, but the atmosphere and service is as friendly and relaxed as anywhere else in the city. peaceandloaf.co.uk

 For fine-dining in Newcastle city centre, House of Tides is a must.
-Set on the quayside in a Grade I townhouse, this Michelin star restaurant focuses on seasonal and sustainable food delivered through a five or eight course tasting menu.
+Set on the quayside in a Grade I townhouse, this Michelin star restaurant focuses on seasonal and sustainable food.
+Located in a handsome 16th century quayside townhouse, Tides has, over recent years, subtly morphed into a more relaxed affair.
+For all its rigour and polish, it now offers a bar menu downstairs, an a la carte option in the main restaurant, and is serving Sunday lunch, too.

 Produce available from the North East is used as much as possible, and the wine list includes English sparkling from West Sussex.
 Sourdough bread with cultured butter is followed by king crab, radish, oyster and dill before a meatier plate of veal sweetbreads served with beef fat crumb, apricot and black garlic. houseoftides.co.uk